 I have really only been hospitalized 3 times due to my lupus ( May 2004…….4 days, September 2006…….12 days and my extended stay in June 2007) My doctors contribute my “recent health obstacles” to my use of Cellcept ( I was on this medication from March 2003-June 2007).
 I was on three 500MG tablets daily of Cellcept.
 Basically, since it’s NOT widely used in lupus patients (mostly transplant patients), you don’t really see a lot of information about individual experiences.
 I took 2 pills in the morning and 1 pill in the afternoon, 1500 MG.

-When I was talking Cellcept, I had a fair experience, I cannot blame ALL of my side effects on the drug, I was more focused with working and complete my Master’s than going to my doctor regularly (I WAS PARTLY AT FAULT FOR MOST OF MY SEVERE MEDICAL ISSUES).
+When I was talking Cellcept, I had a fair experience, I cannot blame ALL of my side effects on the drug, I was more focused on working and complete my Master’s than going to my doctor regularly (I WAS PARTLY AT FAULT FOR MOST OF MY SEVERE MEDICAL ISSUES).

-At first when I was in the hospital I was taking 100 milligrams (IV) of prednisone.
+At first, when I was in the hospital I was taking 100 milligrams (IV) of prednisone.

-When I was on Cytoxan for that short period of time, my doctors recommended that I stay on it for longer but, I would be sick for 3-4 (vomiting when I did eventually eat) days after my treatments so, I refused anymore treatments with the support of my family after I was “stable”.
+When I was on Cytoxan for that short period of time, my doctors recommended that I stay on it for longer but, I would be sick for 3-4 (vomiting when I did eventually eat) days after my treatments so, I refused any more treatments with the support of my family after I was “stable”.
 I only received 3 treatments from June 2007-October 2007.
 I also had http://en.wikipedia.org/wiki/Plasmapheresis treatments.

 I also had speech and physical therapy when I was in inpatient rehabilitation from the time I was discharged from the hospital ICU unit in August 2007 until October 2007.